 - 2 cups heavy cream

-- Add another cup of turkey stock to flour mixture, stir until thickened.
+- Add another cup of turkey broth, and stir until thickened.
 You may need to raise the heat just slightly to ensure rapid thickening.

 - Add half of the remaining stock, stir until thickened, and then add the remaining turkey stock.